mslinn/config/README.md

+`SbtProjectConfig` is an SBT enhancement which allows you to manage the versions of your dependencies across multiple projects in a consistent manner.
+If you have multiple SBT projects that need to come together, and you are tired of discovering too late that they were built with differing versions of dependencies, then this SBT enhancment is for you.

-This sbt plugin pulls dependency information from a file pointed to by a URI and provides variables with config information to the host project.
+`SbtProjectConfig` pulls dependency information from a file pointed to by a URI and provides variables with config information to the host project.
 The file pointed to by the URI must be in [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) format, and must specify the versions of every direct dependency used in your projects.